 Their rationale?
-Consumers want the YouTube experience to be fast, easy and brainless.
+Consumers want the YouTube experience to be fast, easy, and brainless.
 Consumers are more concerned with instant gratification.
-Professionals are willing to tolerate longer uploads and longer processing times if it means even a small increase in final image quality.
+Professionals will tolerate longer uploads and processing times if it means even a small increase in final image quality.

-Also in this interview I dig into a two core Compression concepts when using tools like Apple Compressor or Adobe Media Encoder for creating h.264 videos:
+Also, in this interview, I dig into two core Compression concepts when using tools like Apple Compressor or Adobe Media Encoder for creating h.264 videos: